MicrosoftDocs/microsoft-style-guide/styleguide/a-z-word-list-term-collections/a/and-so-on.md

 ---
-title: and so on - Microsoft Style Guide
+title: And So On - Microsoft Style Guide
+description: This article outlines use of the term and so on per Microsoft style guidelines, with examples.
 author: pallep
 ms.author: pallep
 ms.date: 06/27/2019